puppetlabs/puppet-docs/source/puppet/latest/complete_resource_example.md

 ---
 layout: default
-title: Complete Resource Example
+title: Complete resource example
 ---

+You can write resource types and providers in the Puppet language.
+This example walks through creating resources in Puppet.
+Alternatively, you can use the [Puppet Resource API](./create_types_and_providers_resource_api.html) for a simpler and faster way to build types and providers.

-## Resource Creation
+## Resource creation

 Nearly every resource needs to be able to be created and destroyed, and resources have to have names, so we'll start with those two features.
 Puppet's property support has a helper method called `ensurable` that handles modeling creation and destruction; it creates an `ensure` property and adds `absent` and `present` values for it, which in turn require three methods on the provider, `create`, `destroy`, and `exists?`.
 Here's the first start to the resource.
 We're going to create one called 'file' --- this is an example of how to create a resource for something Puppet already has.

     Puppet::Type.newtype(:file) do